Electronic-sniffing dog helps in pedophilia arrest in Mexico

 Maatman was apparently so sure of himself he talked openly about his activities on the internet.
 But Mexican prosecutors were ready to work with the nongovernmental organizations.

-Operation Underground Railroad, or OUR, quickly set up a plan to lure Maatman into a trap, using the chat rooms and social media spaces he was active on.
+Operation Underground Railroad quickly set up a plan to lure Maatman into a trap, using the chat rooms and social media spaces he was active on.

 Mexico City prosecution detectives were waiting when Maatman showed up at a bus station — near a gas station — on the edge of the city’s main park on June 5.